Surgical Training and Continuing Education for Veterinarians

-The need for veterinarians in urban communities with growing small-animal populations has increased, therefore, the veterinarian who practices urban-area medicine benefits greatly from our continuing education program specializing in small animals and specifically in sterilization surgery.
+The need for veterinarians in urban communities with growing small-animal populations has increased, therefore, the veterinarian who practices urban-area medicine benefits greatly from our continuing education program.
+Our training emphasises small animal care and specifically sterilization surgeries.

-With our follow-on education, more veterinarians are receiving vital practice; they are honing their skills to perform spay/neuter surgeries and to practice medicine more humanely.
+In our post-grad courses, more veterinarians are receiving vital practice; they are honing their skills to perform spay/neuter surgeries and to practice medicine more humanely.

 The FOMAW and IVC continuing education courses emphasize a sound base in surgical skills such as: